tritonuas/.github/profile/README.md

 ## Welcome to Triton UAS

-We are a student-run team which designs, builds, tests, and flies our own UAV to compete each year in the Student UAS Competition put on by the AUVSI Seafarer Chapter against over 70 teams from around the world.
+We are a student-run team which designs, builds, tests, and flies our own UAV to compete each year in the Student UAS Competition put on by RoboNation against over 70 teams from around the world.
 Learn more about the competition we compete at [here](https://suas-competition.org/) or read our [paper](https://tuas.ucsd.edu/blog/blog-post-21/) to learn more about our system.